-The beaches are exquisite: white-sand, blue-green water and few mosquitoes make Culebra Bay a destination for visitors.
+The beaches are exquisite with white-sand and blue-green water that make Culebra Bay a great destination for visitors.
 The water is warm and placid, therefore ideal for swimming.
 The area is also a fantastic spot for snorkeling, scuba diving, and sport fishing excursions.

 A number of national parks lie within close proximity to Culebra Bay, including the famous Santa Rosa National Park (Parque Nacional Santa Rosa), Rincón de la Vieja National Park (Parque Nacional Rincón de la Vieja) and Palo Verde National Park (Parque Nacional Palo Verde).
 Take a day trip to any of these destinations for the opportunity to appreciate Costa Rica's vast inland beauty.

 The nearby Daniel Oduber Quiros International Airport in Liberia facilitates seamless travel to the Guanacaste beaches for those traveling from abroad.
 Driving from San Jose takes about five hours by car and buses from either Liberia or San José run daily.